Kōtō: Geography

-Kōtō occupies a position on the waterfront of Tokyo Bay sandwiched between the wards of Chūō and Edogawa.
-To the North, its inland boundary is with the Sumida special ward.
-Much of the land is reclaimed, The northern part is old reclaimed land, and the elevation is very low（below sea level.
-The southern part is relatively new, but there are few old temples or shrines.
+Kōtō is on the waterfront of Tokyo Bay, sandwiched between the wards of Chūō and Edogawa.
+To the north, its inland boundary is with the Sumida special ward.
+Much of the land in northern Kōtō is old reclaimed land, and the elevation is very low (below sea level).
+The southern part is relatively new, but there are a few old temples or shrines.